DHI/WaterBench-MIKESHE-Skjern/README.md

-# Integrated Hydrological Model of Skjern Catchment
+# Integrated Hydrological Model of Skjern Å Catchment
 This README provides practical and background information on the dataset.
 The dataset can be cited as:

 == Include citation after publishing ==